GGP1/atoll/README.md

 Atoll offers 3 ways of generating a passphrase:

-- **Without** a list (*NoList*): generate random numbers that determine the word length (between 3 and 12 letters) and if the letter is either a vowel or a constant (4/10 times a vowel is selected).
+- **Without** a list (*NoList*): generates random numbers that determine the word length (between 3 and 12 letters) and if the letter is either a vowel or a constant.
 Note that not using a list makes the potential attacker job harder.

 - With a **Word** list (*WordList*): random words are taken from a 18,235 long word list.